Table of Contents

 The rapid transformation of Bengaluru is most evident in its disappearing green cover.
 Majestic trees and expansive parks once lined areas like Koramangala and Whitefield, but these have now been replaced by towering apartment complexes and tech parks.
 Over the past three years alone, the city has lost at least 9,703 trees, according to data from the Bruhat Bengaluru Mahanagara Palike (BBMP).

 Scientists from IISc have mapped the city’s evolution over the past five decades, revealing alarming findings.
 Bengaluru’s built-up area has skyrocketed by 1055% since 1973, with vegetation cover shrinking by 88%.
-Today, the city has just 1.5 million trees for its 9.5 million residents—roughly one tree for every seven people.
+As of 2024, the city has just 1.5 million trees for its 14 million residents—roughly one tree for every nine people.
 This is far from sufficient, as the carbon sequestration needed per person per day ranges from 540 to 900g, according to Professor TV Ramachandra of IISc’s Centre for Ecological Sciences.

 Waste Management